mabruzzo/pairstat/README.rst

    $ python -m pip install -v pairstat@git+https://github.com/mabruzzo/pairstat

 The package is automatically compiled with OpenMP support if the compiler supports it.
-To confirm that ``pairstat`` wass compiled with OpenMP support, you can check whether the output from the following command mentions OpenMP:
+To confirm that ``pairstat`` was compiled with OpenMP support, you can check whether the output from the following command mentions OpenMP:

 .. code-block:: shell-session